Home

 History of IML

-Illinois Mathematics Lab is funded by the Department of Mathematics and by generous gifts from private donors.
+Illinois Mathematics Lab is currently funded by the Department of Mathematics and by generous gifts from private donors.